Market Trends & ResearchHere's How Many Years It Takes to Save for A Home In...

 Tips for Getting a Mortgage

-Our research has shown that in major cities in the U.S., especially the most populous ones with job opportunities, owning is not easy.
-Especially in a high-interest rate environment, buyers looking to enter homeownership soon should plan ahead for financing requirements.
+Our research has shown that owning is not easy in major cities in the U.S., especially the most populous ones with job opportunities.
+Especially in a high-interest rate environment, buyers looking to enter homeownership soon should plan for financing requirements.
 Below are a few tips that might help you along the way.

 While 20% is generally the requirement to qualify for a loan, the more you put down, the better, as your outstanding principal balance would be lower.
 This, in turn, brings down your monthly obligation, and less of your money will go toward interest throughout the lifetime of the loan.
 Any additional cash you’ve saved could also be used to cover some of the closing costs you, as the buyer, have to bear, including the mortgage origination fee.

-While you can still get approved even with a credit score of 580 (which is too low for someone who wants to buy a house/apartment), the higher your credit score is, the more likely that you will be approved for a mortgage and enjoy a lower interest rate.
+While you can still get approved even with a credit score of 580, the higher your credit score is, the more likely that you will be approved for a mortgage and enjoy a lower interest rate.
 Compare rates here and find out if you qualify for a loan.

 While it might seem straightforward to go with the bank offering you the lowest rate, sometimes lower rates and fees mean poor service and a lack of transparency.
 Make sure to shop around and fully understand the application process and the mortgage products they offer.